 Another idea is to tie the assessment to one of the participatory methodologies of PACA.
 The Volunteer and Counterpart could be asked to do a variation of a seasonal calendar prior to the workshop and submit it.
 The calendar might include the tasks of both the Volunteer and Counterpart, as well as other information about the community such as weather seasons, planting seasons, school schedule, holidays and other special events, and generally high expenditure periods for the members of their communities.
-The information on the calendar would provide trainers with an idea of how the Volunteer and Counterpart spend their time, and in the workshop, itself, the information should help the participants look at how a particular activity or project would fit in with other realities for the community.
+The One way to get the [assessment] information is to ask prospective participants a series of open-ended questions or statements.... information on the calendar would provide trainers with an idea of how the Volunteer and Counterpart spend their time, and in the workshop, itself, the information should help the participants look at how a particular activity or project would fit in with other realities for the community.